 - a.
 Student registers and enrolls in courses required for graduation - b.
-APA pays the student costs - c.
+APA pays the student costs for approved, core classes - c.
 Student remains enrolled at APA but does not come to campus - d.
 Student must remain enrolled in the IS program until they have completed their coursework, which is provided by semester.
 First return opportunity to campus would be January 2021.